pdeans/miva-api/readme.md

 #### Further Reading

-Having a general understanding of the [Miva JSON Api](https://docs.miva.com/json-api/) configuration and schema is highly recommended before using the SDK library.
+Having a general understanding of the [Miva JSON Api](https://docs.miva.com/json-api/) configuration and schema is highly recommended before using the library.